 “We cannot replace our presence with presents.”

-Make eye contact with your child often, give them a hug and break down the “the inattentive force” controlling their little minds.
+Make eye contact with your child often.
+Give them a hug.
+Look for ways to break down the “the inattentive force” controlling their little minds.

 2. Increase proteins and omega 3’s